thrackle-io/forte-rules-engine/ProcessorFacetDataFlow.md

 Next, the engine creates a new array: bytes[] retVals for holding the return values from foreign calls.

 The engine loops through the placeholders from the `Rule` in order to replace the data values with their actual values based on the instruction set.
-Each placeholder is then placed into a memory address and its location placed into the placeholders[].
+Each placeholder is then placed into the placeholders array.

-This may be global variables (aka transaction data), foreign call return values, tracker values (trackers or mapped trackers), values from the encoded data or parameters from the calling function.
+This may be global variables (aka transaction data), foreign call return values, tracker values (standard or mapped trackers), values from the encoded data or parameters from the calling function.

 Example: This instruction set will check if the placeholder from the calling function (transfer(address to, uint256 value)) is Greater Than the number 100.
 In this case assume the placeholder is the value of the transfer function.